-Not Yet Begun To Fight, the documentary for which I co-composed and produced the music, will had its national broadcast premiere on PBS on November 11th!
-The film airs at 8 p.m. on WLIW in New York City, and will be shown in most markets nationwide.
-Check your local PBS listings.
-This is a very moving film that has been widely reviewed and highly recommended by The Chicago Sun-Times, rogerebert.com, Indiewire, The Village Voice, The Hollywood Reporter, and Indiewire. ”..a lyrical meditation on nature and war reminiscent of The Thin Red Line and Beau Travail.” -Martin Tsai, L.A.
+Not Yet Begun To Fight, the documentary for which I co-composed and produced the music, has been nominated for 3 northwest Emmy awards!
+This is a very moving film that has been widely acclaimed in reviews, including by The Chicago Sun-Times, rogerebert.com, The Village Voice, The Hollywood Reporter, and Indiewire. ”..a lyrical meditation on nature and war reminiscent of The Thin Red Line and Beau Travail.” -Martin Tsai, L.A.
 Times.

 I’m stunned and saddened by the news that Lou Reed has passed away.
 The words and music of Lou Reed have been a huge influence on me since I was a teenager.
 And he was also incredibly gracious and helpful to Luna over the years.
 In 1993 we received a call from his management telling us that Lou wanted Luna to be the opening act for The Velvet Underground’s historic reunion tour of Europe.
 The tour was an amazing experience, and it also led to Sterling Morrison playing guitar on our “Bewitched” album.
 A few years later Lou again invited Luna to open for him, this time for a U.S. tour.
 Sometimes on that tour he would surprise the audience by coming onstage unannounced during our opening set to perform the VU’s “Ride Into the Sun” with us.
 Those are some of the most memorable moments of my career.
 A great artist and rock and roller, Lou Reed’s work inspires me to this day.